Posted on 05, February, 2015

 Things to Keep in Mind Before Setup

 It may feel overwhelming as you're attempting to choose the photos for your picture holder.
 Some frames are only compatible with certain file extensions.
 File extensions?!
 "What are those?" you might be thinking.
 Simply put, they are the type of file that your image is saved as.
-Most frames are compatible with JPG & JPEG file extensions.
+Most digital picture frames are compatible with JPG & JPEG file extensions.
 If the digital frame has video capability, it's likely it will be compatible with MPEG-4 and MJPEG (Motion JPEG) files.
 Remember that when you choose your photos, you want to ensure that they're the highest size and resolution possible.
 This way, you end up with the best and brightest looking photos.

 Your digital frame instructions/box should have the specifications, requirements, and suggestions to help you setup the product.
 Digital photo frames store images in different ways.
 Some just need the SD card with the images inserted into the frame, while others have you upload the images from a computer using a USB wire to transfer the images.
 Wi-Fi, Cloud, and Bluetooth versions allow for content to be uploaded wirelessly over the internet.
 This is becoming a popular choice amongst consumers due to the convenience factor.
 People can simply use their smartphones to upload whatever photos they like to their digital frame without all the extra hassle.
 If software is required, a DVD with the specific program will be packed with the product.
 Some products offer the photo software as a file that is downloadable through their website, which can be accessed with a supplied code.